jonbig/Data_Science_Portfolio/data_visualization_projects/voting_district_locater/README.md

 # Voting District Locator

-_This project is one part of a much larger project designed to allow Colorado voters to easily research the political candidates and committees active in their local area.
+_The visualizations made in this project are part of a much larger project designed to allow Colorado voters to easily research the political candidates and committees active in their local area.
 [Click here to view and interact with the full project.](https://public.tableau.com/app/profile/jon.biggerstaff/viz/ColoradoPoliticalSpendingTracker/DistrictDash)_

 ## **1. Ask questions and define the problem.**